bartekp-i/myMechanicalKeyboard/README.md

 ---
-*Designed with ⌨️ by Bartosz Piotrowski.*
+*Designed with Kicad by Bartosz Piotrowski.*